Open Wed-Mon, 10 AM - 5 PM (Last Entry at 4 PM)

 Interactive Holograms: Survivor Stories Experiences

-Meet a virtual Holocaust Survivor in the Abe & Ida Cooper Survivor Stories Experience holographic theater.
+“Meet” a Survivor and ask them questions about what life was like before, during, and after the Holocaust in the interactive Abe & Ida Cooper Survivor Stories Experience holographic theater.

 Museum Gift Shop